 A fun little blues album.
 Reminds me of something you’d hear on a jukebox in a classy 60s pub.

 Was kinda vibing with this at the start, but it really wore on me as the album went on.
-It’s not atrocious, just nothing remarkable.
+It’s not atrocious, but the most remarkable part of it was the cover art.
+Too freaky

 I was completely unaware of the Kuti family before starting this project.
 Even though I’ve never heard of them, I completely understand why their albums made the list.
 This four-track, fifty-minute album is a great listen